jlinoff/pam/README.md

 The default is false which says to keep the field values when cloning.

 Set this preference if you want to avoid deleting the fields manually.

+#### Interactive Storage Strategy

+This defines the browser storage strategy for interactive sessions for saving the file password.
+The options are `none`, `prefs`, `local` and `session`.

+The `none` option means that the file password is never stored.
+Each time you load or save a file you must re-enter it.

+The `global` option means that the file password is stored in a global window session variable.
+The file password is remembered for the file load and save operations.
+It is remembered until the browser tab is closed.

+The `local` option means that the file password is stored in `localStorage`.
+The file password is remembered for the file load and save operations.
+It is remembered until it is explicitly reset.

+The `session` option means that the file password is stored in `sessionStorage`.
+The file password is remembered for the file load and save operations.
+It is remembered until the browser tab is closed.

 #### Custom About
 Customized HTML that is added to the about page.
 It can be used